Ankit212206/SIH/README.md

 During a mine accident, rescue teams may have limited information about the conditions inside inaccessible or unstable areas.
 Sending human rescuers into an unknown hazardous environment for initial inspection can increase their risk.

-DeepGuard AI addresses this problem by using a robotic rover to perform remote reconnaissance and provide real-time environmental and visual information to rescue personnel.
+Ai addresses this problem by using a robotic rover to perform remote reconnaissance and provide real-time environmental and visual information to rescue personnel.

 ---

 ## 💡 Proposed Solution

-DeepGuard AI uses a rugged ground rover equipped with environmental sensors, cameras, thermal sensing, wireless communication, obstacle detection, and motor control.
+AI uses a rugged ground rover equipped with environmental sensors, cameras, thermal sensing, wireless communication, obstacle detection, and motor control.

 The rover continuously collects information from its surroundings and transmits telemetry to a surface control station.